 Yes, you read that right, those foaming cleansers ‘suited’ for acne-prone skin actually make acne worse!

 Supplying linoleic acid to the skin by applying plant-based oils rich in linoleic acid helps to correct the linoleic acid deficiency in the sebum.

 Without the deficiency, the amount of IL-1alpha is reduced, and the pore-clogging hyperkeratinization process is slowed down (or stopped), reducing the clogged pores and comedones.

-REDUCING EXCESSIVE SEBUM PRODUCTION TO PREVENT ACNE
+REDUCING EXCESSIVE SEBUM PRODUCTION HELPS TO PREVENT ACNE

 Reducing the sebum production, in addition, is a very effective means of preventing acne and breakouts.

-The most powerful acne drug on the planet, isotretinoin (Accutane), basically works by killing the sebum-producing cells.
+In fact, the most powerful acne drug on the planet, isotretinoin (Accutane), basically works by killing the sebum-producing cells.

+So what causes oily skin?
 Hormones are the cause of oily skin, mainly androgens (male hormones, but both men and women have them).

 Conversion of testosterone to the very potent dihydrotestosterone (DHT) in the skin is particularly important as it puts the sebum production into overdrive.